-- Collaborate with partners, species experts, and other conservation organizations to produce workbooks outlining BMP's and habitat targets for the Eastern yellow-bellied racer, swift fox, Mormon metalmark and Monarch. - Collaborate with partners, species experts, landowners, and other conservation organizations to host a workshop to discuss recommendations for multiple-species management considering conflicting recommendations for different SAR and develop a workplan that will synthesize/summarize conflicting recommendations from the various work plans into a single document and discuss recommendations for multi-species management. - Provide a display and engage with prairie land managers through at least two producer or land user workshops. - 3.2.4.
+- Pending funding from Environment and Climate Change Canada, collaborate with partners, species experts, landowners, and other conservation organizations to develop recommendations for multiple-species management, by analyzing the available data for multiple species at risk to find what habitat characteristics overlap.
+The workplan will also consider conflicting recommendations for different SAR and synthesize/summarize conflicting recommendations from the various work plans into a single document and discuss recommendations for multi-species management. - Provide a display and engage with prairie land managers through at least one producer or land user workshops, which may be moved online if necessary because of gathering restrictions. - 3.2.4.
 Strategy: Among stakeholders, increase knowledge and use of current and proposed data collection and monitoring methods and facilitate entry of data into applicable databases (range health, invasive species occurrences, species at risk occurrences).

-- Host at least one facilitated discussion among the partnership to share current and proposed native prairie species at risk monitoring and programming. - Provide at least one article (printed or online) on status of monitoring and reporting of range health or invasive species or species at risk on Saskatchewan's native prairie.
+- ➤ Host at least one facilitated discussion among the partnership to share current and proposed range health monitoring and data entry. - Provide at least one article (printed or online) on status of monitoring and reporting of range health, riparian health or species at risk on Saskatchewan's native prairie. - 3.2.5.

-3.2.5.
 Strategy: Identify best practices to sustain resilient native prairie ecosystems that are able to support species at risk, minimize threats of invasive species, maintain biodiversity, and withstand extreme weather events (such as droughts or floods).

-- > Develop a hand-out about 'What You Can Do For Native Prairie' - Provide a webinar on the role of prairie wetlands for landscape level climate change resilience
+Develop a hand-out about 'What You Can Do For Native Prairie'

-Appendix 1: 2019-20 SK PCAP Partnership
+Appendix 1: 2020-21 SK PCAP Partnership